 Don't let mobiles go to landfill or gather dust in a drawer!
-Help address the e-waste epidemic by recycling your used mobile phones and accessories.
-Simply drop them into a participating location.
+Help recover valuable resources by recycling your used mobile phones and accessories.
+Simply drop them off at a participating location.

 What is MobileMuster?